Aquiles-ai/aqRAG-docs/docs/installation.md

 # Installation & Configuration

-This guide shows you how to install Aquiles‑RAG, configure it, and choose the correct Redis connection based on your environment (standalone, cluster, cloud/TLS, etc.).
+This guide shows you how to install Aquiles-RAG, initialise it, and configure it using the new interactive **Setup Wizard**.
+The installation steps remain the same, but the manual/flag-based configuration options have been replaced by the wizard which walks you through everything needed for Redis or Qdrant.

 ---

-## 1. Install Aquiles‑RAG
+## 1. Install Aquiles-RAG

 ### Via PyPI (recommended)
 ```bash